Skip to main content

 We host a wide range of events, including readings, symposia, conferences, and workshops.

-Previous Poetry@Leeds symposia include: Poetry By Design: A Reappraisal of Concrete and Visual Poetry (in collaboration with the Brotherton Cultural Collections), Poetry, A Conversation: China and the UK (in collaboration with Leeds Centre for New Chinese Writing), and Summit (in collaboration with Yorkshire Scuplture Park, the Laurel Prize, the Poetry School and the National Poetry Centre).
-This year we are hosting the international conference Poetry's Environments from Jun 9-11 2026.
+Previous Poetry@Leeds symposia include: Poetry By Design: A Reappraisal of Concrete and Visual Poetry (in collaboration with the Brotherton Cultural Collections) and Summit (in collaboration with Yorkshire Sculpture Park, the Laurel Prize, the Poetry School and the National Poetry Centre).

 Dante@Leeds (formerly Leeds Centre for Dante Studies) sits within Poetry@Leeds and promotes the study of Dante from a variety of disciplinary and methodological perspectives.